 All posts filed under: food

 Have you ever made no-churn ice cream?
-I had always been skeptical about whether you could get good results, but after watching a few of my favorite chefs make theirs without a machine, I decided this was something I had to try.
+I was skeptical about this method, but after watching a few of my favorite chefs make ice cream without a machine, I decided this was something I had to try.
 And guess what?
 I’ve confirmed that you don’t need special equipment to make delicious ice cream at home.
-No, really, not even a beater.
-I made this with a little handheld whisk, and so can you!
+No, really, not even a beater; just a little handheld whisk – and so can you!
 Have a large crowd to feed?
 Make sure to save this recipe!
 After watching this Jaime Oliver video, I immediately knew this was the recipe I wanted to try.
 It has strawberry sauce, crushed meringue cookies, and dulce de leche – who could resist?
-And the tray he used to serve it… Well, that was love at first sight for me, so I had to get one just like it.
-Once it arrived, I was ready to make the recipe.
+And the tray Jaime used to make it… Well, that was love at first sight for me, I had to get one just like it.
+Once the tray arrived in the mail, I was ready to make the recipe.
 It even had a lid!
 I love my new tray.
-To ensure the berries were super fresh …
+To ensure the berries were super fresh and ultra sweet, I …

 a tree in bloom